LOST-STATS/lost-stats.github.io/Presentation/Figures/graph_themes.md

 ## Introduction

-Graph themes help enhance an already informative line, scatter, bar, or boxplots.
-With the implementation of beautiful data visualization, graphs become aesthetically pleasing; with improper implementation of data visualization, graphs become muddled and confusing
+Graph themes help enhance an already informative line, scatter, bar, or boxplot.
+With the implementation of useful themes, graphs become aesthetically pleasing; with improper implementation of themes, graphs become muddled and confusing

 ## Keep in Mind